Rewbert/network-light/README.md

 - Sockets are non-blocking by default and integrate correctly with both GHC's I/O manager and MicroHs's cooperative, green-thread concurrency
 - Compiles under GHC and MicroHs, on Linux; a `zephyr` cabal flag selects the differing `sockaddr_in` layout needed for Zephyr RTOS embedded targets

-If you need something this package doesn't have yet — IPv6, more socket options, Unix domain sockets, and so on — please fork it, add what you need, and open a pull request.
+If you need something this package doesn't have yet, such as IPv6, more socket options, Unix domain sockets, and so on, please fork it, add what you need, and open a pull request.
 Contributions are very welcome, as long as they keep to the existing style: plain FFI imports, no C stubs unless truly unavoidable, and code that compiles under both GHC and MicroHs.

 ## Installation